Panthers stay hot with triumph over Red Wings

 Florida has notched 11 of a possible 12 points in its six games this season.
 Chris Driedger made 32 saves, including nine on Red Wings power plays.

-Detroit has gone winless in its last six games.
+Detroit has gone winless in its last six games (0-4-2).
 Dylan Larkin and Anthony Mantha scored the Red Wings' goals, while Thomas Greiss made 27 saves.

 Larkin and Mantha combined for nine shots on goal.
 Tyler Bertuzzi, who usually skates with that duo on the first line, missed the game with an upper-body injury.